BrentNoorda/toy-piano/SLIDES/wwkeypress.md

 * Hosting on my own server, dedicated to this keyboard.
 Meteor.com is hosting a ton of stuff, so I don't know how much better it could run on a dedicated machine.
 * Calculating some theoretical best-case values based on pure internet communication times.
 * Using tools that are not part of Meteor, but not prevented by Meteor either, such as using Socket.IO directly, or WebRTC peer channels, or time-dilated wormholes through space (which risks the danger of hearing a keystroke before anyone has pressed it).

+### Update: 2013-05-17

+About a day after uploading toy-piano and writing about these latency issues, Meteor released version 0.6.3, which in my quick testing seems to have greatly reduced latency problems.
+The [0.6.3 notes](http://meteor.com/blog/2013/05/15/meteor-063-websockets-mongodb-24-coffee-162-synthetic-tap-events) say that they're using WebSockets more (or better) so maybe that accounts for this improvement.
+It's also likely that 0.6.3 removes the need to fix the "chord" problem, as described above, because maybe it's no longer a problem.
+(I hope to look into that someday).

 ------